veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 ### Adding an executable

 Currently Crystal does not have a convention where to place executable files.
-So, we're going to create a new file in `bin/` directory.
-I believe that is the best place for our executable.
-Create `bin/hallo` file with the following content:
+Let's add it to the root directory.
+Create `./greeter.cr` file with the following content:

 {% highlight ruby %}
-require "../src/hallo"
+require "./src/*"

 Hallo.say_hi
 {% endhighlight %}